AML Published: Updated: By

 Quick answer

-A filed SAR is visible only to FinCEN, authorized law enforcement agencies, and federal banking regulators.
-The institution can't disclose it to the transaction subject or even confirm it was filed.
-This confidentiality requirement comes from 31 U.S.C. § 5318(g)(2) of the Bank Secrecy Act.
+A filed SAR is visible to FinCEN, authorized law enforcement agencies, and the filing institution's own records.
+The subject of the SAR cannot see it and cannot legally be told it exists.
+This confidentiality is mandated by 31 U.S.C. § 5318(g)(2) of the Bank Secrecy Act.

 The full answer